Knowing about available treatments can help improve the dialogue with your doctor

-The name “blood thinners” can be misleading, as anticoagulants are actually designed to interrupt the clotting process, both to prevent a DVT from growing larger and to reduce the chances of a new clot forming.
-This is why anticoagulant treatments last several months – the treatment is continually administered as the body itself dissolves the clot.
+The name “blood thinners” can be misleading, as anticoagulants are actually designed to interrupt the clotting process, both to prevent a from growing larger and to reduce the chances of a new clot forming.
+This is why treatments last several months – the treatment is continually administered as the body itself dissolves the clot.

 Thrombolytics or “clot busters”